 Join the Men’s Fellowship Group each Friday morning, beginning at 7:00am, for coffee and donuts plus a new and interesting guest speaker addressing a wide range of topics.
 This is followed by break outs and individual table discussions.

 This group combines a love of knitting and crocheting with a prayerful ministry that reaches out to those in need of comfort.
 In this spiritual ministry, prayer intentions are incorporated into the creation of shawls.
 Completed shawls are blessed and passed on to the intended recipients.
-We meet the 4th Wednesday of each month (September-May).
+We meet monthly.

 The ministry works to be the voice and support for the value and dignity of all human life, especially the unborn.
 Prayer and sacrifice are the foundation for the group’s practical efforts of public education and support in pregnancy crisis center counseling.
 Meets monthly.